Health Related Resources

 For more information, click here.

-Canadian Red Cross Health Equipment Loan Program (HELP): The Canadian Red Cross Health Equipment Loan Program (HELP), provides health equipment to individuals recovering from illness or injury.
-Similar to a prescription, healthcare professionals refer clients to the Canadian Red Cross and health equipment is selected to safely meet the needs of each individual.
-Canadian Red Cross Health Equipment Loan Programs operate in B.C., Alberta, New Brunswick, PEI, Nova Scotia, Newfoundland and Labrador, as well as the Yukon territory.
+Canadian Red Cross Health Equipment Loan Program (HELP): The Canadian Red Cross Health Equipment Loan Program (HELP), provides health equipment to individuals healing from illness or injury.
+Similar to a prescription, healthcare professionals refer clients to the Canadian Red Cross and health equipment is chosen to safely meet the needs of each individual.
+Canadian Red Cross Health Equipment Loan Programs are offered in B.C., Alberta, New Brunswick, PEI, Nova Scotia, Newfoundland and Labrador, as well as the Yukon territory.

 Energy Supports